WWaSphere Docs

 API Keys

-All 12 permission scopes, session scoping, creating and rotating keys, header format, and rate limits.
+All 12 permission scopes, session scoping, creating and deleting keys, header format, and rate limits.

 API Keys

 API keys are the primary authentication mechanism for your applications talking to the WaSphere Dashboard API.
-Every request your code makes must include an API key in the X-API-Key header.
+Every request your code makes must include an API key as a Bearer token in the Authorization header.

 API keys are distinct from the admin JWT used to log in to the dashboard.
 Keys are meant for programmatic access — server-to-server or automation scripts — not for browser sessions.